YaoLab-Bioinfo/shinyChromosome/About.md

 ## Further references
 This application was created by <a href="http://www.researchgate.net/profile/Yiming_Yu6" target="_blank">Yiming Yu</a> and <a href="http://www.researchgate.net/profile/Wen_Yao" target="_blank">Wen Yao</a>.
 Please send bugs and feature requests to Yiming Yu (yimingyyu at gmail.com) or Wen Yao (venyao at qq.com).
 This application uses the shiny package from <a href="http://www.rstudio.com/shiny/" target="_blank">RStudio</a>.

+## Note
+For Mac users, we recommend using shinyChromosome with the Google Chrome browser or other browsers developed based on Chrominum.